exelix11/SwitchThemeInjector/CustomLayouts.md

 The firmware 8.0 changed the behavior of some parts of the home menu and broke most layouts that changed the size or the position of the game icons, migush found a way to fix it, here's what he wrote:
 ```
 Only x translation is a problem
-So yeah, N_GameRoot scale controls the gameroot scrollwidth, so change x scale of it to like 0.00001 and change N_Game to 100000 to compensate: it doesn't scroll anymore.
+N_GameRoot scale controls the gameroot scrollwidth, so change x scale of it to like 0.00001 and change N_Game to 100000 to compensate: it doesn't scroll anymore.
 RdtBase
     N_ScrollWindow
         width: 100000.0 - This makes the allapps button behave properly